WHAT WE DO

 - The Marketing and Communications Committee, which guides the direction of Green Seal marketing and communications initiatives to maximize adoption of Green Seal’s program offerings and generate demand for proven-safer, proven-greener products and services.

 - The Nominating Committee, which nominates suggested candidates for open seats on Green Seal’s Board of Directors, taking into consideration the importance of maintaining a balanced representation on the Board, including continuity of office and turnover among directors.

 Green Seal bases its standard development procedures on internationally recognized best practices, as described in ISEAL’s Standard Setting Code (2014).
 This ISEAL code is Green Seal’s primary guide for conducting a transparent process and developing outcomes-focused standards.

-To carry out our mission to transform the economy for a healthier, greener world, we rely on a wide community of stakeholders to participate in our standard development and revision processes to provide critical feedback, share scientific findings, assess effectiveness, and discuss problems and solutions.
+To carry out our mission, we rely on a wide community of stakeholders to participate in our standard development and revision processes to provide critical feedback, share scientific findings, assess effectiveness, and discuss problems and solutions.
 All interested parties – individuals, companies, and nonprofit organizations – are able to register to review and comment on draft standards and technical documents during our public comment periods.
 In the case of a dispute, there is an appeals process for unresolved issues.

 Learn more about our standard development procedures here.